skolchin/lego-sorter/README.md

 ## Model testing

 Trained model can be tested with `test.py` script.
-It supports all augmentation modes listed above and the following options:
+It supports all augmentation modes listed above and the following options'

-    -c, --label     Show random prediction samples for given label (class name) -f, --files     Run prediction over given files (could be specified more than once) -m, --confusion Build and show a confusion matrix
+    -m, --model     Model name, one of 'vgg', 'inception' or 'openblock' ('openblock' is default) -c, --label     Show random prediction samples for given label (class name) -f, --files     Run prediction over given file(-s) (could be specified more than once) -x, --confusion Build and show a confusion matrix

+Note that 'vgg' and 'inception' models have to be trained before use.

 If no options provided, the script would show some random prediction samples from images dataset.

 ## Inferrence

-The `static_pipe.py` script is a prototype of the project's control panel.
+The `pipe.py` script is a prototype of the project's control panel.
 When run, it will connect to a video camera and allow to classify Lego pieces put under that camera.